jharwell/sierra/docs/src/tutorials/plugin/platform/plugin.rst

        return cmd.PlatformCmdline(parents=[parser],
                                   stages=[-1, 1, 2, 3, 4, 5]).parser

    def cmdline_postparse_configure(argparse.Namespace) -> argparse.Namespace:
        """
        Additional configuration and/or validation of the passed cmdline arguments pertaining to this platform.
 Validation should be performed with assert(), and the parsed argument object should be returned with any modifications/additions.
        """

+   def exec_env_check(cmdopts: types.Cmdopts):
+       """
+       Check the software environment (envvars, PATH, etc.) for this platform plugin prior to running anything in stage 2.
+       """

    def population_size_from_pickle(exp_def: tp.Union[xml.AttrChangeSet,